opral/paraglide-js/CONTRIBUTING.md

 ## Opening a PR

 1. Run `pnpm run ci` to run all tests and checks.
-2. Run `pnpm dlx changeset` to write a changelog and trigger a version bump.
+2. Run `pnpm exec changeset` to write a changelog and trigger a version bump.
 Watch [this video](https://www.loom.com/share/1c5467ae3a5243d79040fc3eb5aa12d6) to see how to use changesets.